liip/LiipCodeBundle/README.md

     app/console code:path AcmeDemoBundle:Demo:hello.html.twig
     => @AcmeDemoBundle/Resources/views/Demo/hello.html.twig

-Note that the template does not need to exist:
+Note that, in the case of a template, it does not need to exist:

     app/console code:path AcmeDemoBundle:Dummy:dummy.html.twig
     => @AcmeDemoBundle/Resources/views/Dummy/dummy.html.twig

 ... useful when you need to create a template and don't remember where to put it.

+For resources other than templates, code:path is synonymous to code:locate.

 ## code:locate